rauc-lab/being/docs/concepts.rst

 - :meth:`being.cia_402.CiA402Node.change_state`: Blocking with a timeout.
-This is *not* suited for live operation since everything else will be blocked including PDO communication and Sync messages (NMT state operational).
+This is *not* suited for live operation since everything else will be blocked including PDO communication and Sync messages (NMT operational).
 - :meth:`being.cia_402.CiA402Node.state_switching_job`: Creates a Python
   Generator which handles the state traversal.
 Responsibility for ticking the Generator is with the caller.
 Kind of an pseudo *coroutine* which makes it